shenwei356/LexicMap/docs/content/usage/utils/_index.md

   lexicmap utils [command]

 Available Commands:
-  2blast        Convert the default search output to blast-style format genomes       View genome IDs in the index kmers         View k-mers captured by the masks masks         View masks of the index or generate new masks randomly reindex-seeds Recreate indexes of k-mer-value (seeds) data remerge       Rerun the merging step for an unfinished index seed-pos      Extract and plot seed positions via reference name(s) subseq        Extract subsequence via reference name, sequence ID, position and strand
+  2blast          Convert the default search output to blast-style format edit-genome-ids Edit genome IDs in the index via a regular expression genomes         View genome IDs in the index kmers           View k-mers captured by the masks masks           View masks of the index or generate new masks randomly reindex-seeds   Recreate indexes of k-mer-value (seeds) data remerge         Rerun the merging step for an unfinished index seed-pos        Extract and plot seed positions via reference name(s) subseq          Extract subsequence via reference name, sequence ID, position and strand

 Flags:
   -h, --help   help for utils